alex-miller-0/ethereum-march-madness/README.md

 * 2 points for each correctly chosen team in the final four
 * 4 points for the correctly chosen champion

-Each game is scored independently of others, so as long as you pick the winning team, it doesn't matter if you incorrectly picked their opponent.
+*NOTE: Each game is scored independently of others, so as long as you pick the winning team, it doesn't matter if you incorrectly picked their opponent.*

+Once the tournament ends, you have **72 hours** to submit your score for review (ending at 1491530400).
+The highest score wins.
+If there is a tie, the pool is distributed evenly across winners.

+I will be responsible for submitting the **oracle bracket** (that is, the winners of the tournament).
+I will submit it once the championship ends, at which point you can start comparing your bracket.
+Yes yes I know, you need to trust me to be an arbiter of the truth.
+If you're uncomfortable with that, you are welcome to re-deploy this contract and start your own pool.

+*NOTE: I have built an escape hatch so if something goes wrong, I will notify everyone with instructions on how to withdraw your 0.5 ETH.
+Sorry in advance if that happens.*

-### Clone this repo
+### Fees

+There are no fees.
+100% of the pool goes to the winner[s].

+### Getting started

 Open up your command line, navigate to a new directory, and type the following: